The Society of Folk Dance Historians (SFDH)

 In December 1964, Rickey joined Frank Kaltman as Associate Director of Folkraft in Newark, New Jersey, and so remained until until 1967, when he moved to Brussels, Belgium, as Director of Folkraft-Europe.
 In 1975, Folkraft-Europe cooperated in the organization of international folk dance and folk arts Seminars throughout Europe from Scandinavia to Iberia and Anatolia.
 Much more than academic study tours, these programs provided real folklore "experiences."

 In July 1969, Rickey married Marcelle in San Antonio.
-Rickey and Marcelle continue to use Brussels as their home and base of operations.
+Rickey and Marcelle continued to use Brussels as their home and base of operations.
 Rickey had two children, Tor and Cindy.